-Third, the Commission determined that using athe trailing 12-month average365 days would be a more effective way of identifying wells as inactive.
-A trailing averagedaily measurement is a moving average-calculation that looks backwards from the point in time when the calculation is made.
-Thus, operators can take an average of the immediately prior 12 months to determine the date of report.
-By reviewing the trailing 12-month average365 consecutive days, operators can easily pinpoint and calculate the total days of production, based on the data reported each month on the Form 7.
-The prior definition relied on a one-time, fixed review of the prior 6six or 12 months.
+Third, the Commission determined that using the trailing 365 days would be a more effective way of identifying wells as inactive.
+A trailing daily measurement is a calculation that looks backwards from the point in time immediately prior to the date of report.
+By reviewing the trailing 365 consecutive days, operators can easily pinpoint and calculate the total days of production, based on the data reported each month on the Form 7.
+The prior definition relied on a one-time, fixed review of the prior six or 12 months.
 As a result, the data could be inadvertently skewed by the timing of the sale of some form of production from a well.
-By using athe trailing 12-month average365 days, the Commission determined that it could haveconsider more accurate and up-to-date information that evolved over time to reflect the conditions at a well, rather than relying on a fixed-in-time point.
+By using the trailing 365 days, the Commission determined that it could consider more accurate and up-to-date conditions at a well, rather than relying on a fixed-in-time point.